askap-vast/vast-pipeline/docs/design/monitor.md

 When `monitor = True` is selected in the pipeline run configuration file, any sources that have non-detections in their lightcurve will have these measurements 'filled in' by performing `forced measurements`.
 This means that the flux at the source's position in the non-detection image is forcefully measured by fitting a Gaussian with the same shape as the respective image restoring beam.

-Forced measurements are signified in the measurements table or parquet files by the column `forced`.
+Forced measurements are labelled in the measurements table and parquet files by the column `forced`.

 !!! note
     Forced measurements are local to a pipeline run - they will not appear in any other pipeline run.